 You will break free from the boredom of 'cookie-cutter' preaching by learning how to preach the genres of scripture with the integrity, imagination and power intended by the original authors.
 You will learn to preach sermons that are pleasing in heaven as well as on earth.

-Year One: Understanding the Challenge (Edwards & Mathews)
+Year One: Understanding the Challenge (Edwards, Mathews, and Cimbora)

 During the first week you will wrestle with what it means to create a 'biblical sermon'.
-You and the others in the seminar will work through a number of passages in order to understand the main idea of the text.
+You and the others in the cohort will work through a number of passages in order to understand the main idea of the text.
 The sermon you preach at the end of the week will be evaluated by the professor and by others in the class.
 Since preachers always speak to particular people, the second week will focus upon understanding your audience.
-With the assistance of Dr. Alice Mathews, the class will wrestle with how sermons can respond to the challenges such as gender, age and culture.
-You will discover how talk to your listeners.
-Not at them.
+With the assistance of Dr. Alice Mathews, and Dr. David Cimbora, the class will wrestle with how sermons can respond to challenges such as gender, age and culture.
+You will discover how talk to your listeners--not at them.

-Year Two: Preaching the Literary Forms of the Bible (Narratives and Epistles) (Edwards, Arnold & Sunukjian)
+Year Two: Preaching the Literary Forms of the Bible (Narratives) (Edwards)

 Year Three: Preaching the Literary Forms of the Bible (Apocalyptic, Poetic, Prophetic, Law and Proverb) (Edwards, Hultberg & Garrett)

-With Drs.
-Edwards & Hultberg as your guides, your first week will be an adventure into the apocalyptic literature of Scripture.
+With Dr. Edwards and Dr. Hultberg as your guides, your first week will be an adventure into the apocalyptic literature of Scripture.
 You will learn how to interpret and communicate this frequently misunderstood and often ignored genre of Scripture.
-During this final week of residency Drs.
-Duane Garrett and Kent Edwards will lead you on an exegetical and homiletical survey of poetic, prophetic, law and wisdom literature.
+During this final week of residency Dr. Garrett and Dr. Edwards will lead you on an exegetical and homiletical survey of poetic, prophetic, law and wisdom literature.

 The Faculty Mentor

-Dr. J. Kent Edwards is the Director of Talbot's Doctor of Ministry Program as well as the Professor of Preaching & Leadership at Talbot School of Theology.
+Dr. J. Kent Edwards is a Professor of Preaching & Leadership at Talbot School of Theology.

-Dr. Alan Hultberg is the Assistant Professor of Bible Exposition & New Testament at Talbot School of Theology.
+Dr. Hultberg is Assistant Professor of Bible Exposition and New Testament at Talbot School of Theology.
 He combines academic research in the Apocalypse, the use of the Old Testament in the New Testament, and New Testament theology with a strong desire to see students become biblically oriented disciples of Jesus Christ.
+He has published several critical book reviews in New Testament studies and presented papers at the annual conference of the Evangelical Theological Society.
+He is also a contributor for The Apologetics Study Bible from Broadman and Holman.